fox-archives/periodic-table-v2/README.md

 ## Roadmap (Short-Term)

-- Make nav element have indented color when selected
 - Fix whitespace in main periodic table (make it look nicer)
 - Have highlighting of elements
   - Pass currently highlighted column to state and have a watcher that highlights all other atoms accordingly